yang-guangliang/yang-guangliang.github.io/index.md

 <img width="150px"  style="float:right; margin-left:10px;margin-top:20px;" src="./pictures/self.jpg">

 I am an assistant professor of the School of Computer Science at Fundan University.
 Before joining Fudan, I earned my PhD degree from Texas A&M University and was a postdoctoral fellow of Georgia Tech.
 My research mainly focuses on system security and AI security.
-My interests include practicalizing automatic security-verifying techniques (e.g., programming language and AI), and developing reliable security defense systems.
+I am interested in practicalizing security verifying and mitigating techniques and systems.

 <span style="color:blue">*I am always looking for students interested in computer security.
 Please feel free to contact me!*</span>